barbazul/1kfa/mod_guide_gm.md

 ### Goals for Sarrukan's Chamber

-Ideally, Sarukkan's Chamber should demonstrate what kind of game Deckahedron World is.
+Ideally, Sarukkan's Chamber should demonstrate what kind of game 1kFA is.

-Deckahedron World creates plot questions for players to answer:
+1kFA creates plot questions for players to answer:

  * Will the brother & sister who haven't seen each other in a decade discover each other's identities?